zomia-bootcamp/Objects/README.md

 1. Checkout to the `training` branch.
 1. Install dependencies with `npm install`.

-## Introduction
+### Introduction

-It’s time to learn more about the basic structure that permeates nearly every aspect of JavaScript programming: objects.
+It is time to delve deeper into the fundamental structure that underlies almost every aspect of JavaScript programming: objects.

-You’re probably already more comfortable with objects than you think, because JavaScript loves objects!
-Many components of the language are actually objects under the hood, and even the parts that aren’t— like strings or numbers— can still act like objects in some instances.
+You might already be more familiar with objects than you think, as JavaScript embraces them.
+Many components of the language are actually objects internally, and even those that are not, like strings or numbers, can still exhibit object-like behavior in certain situations.

-There are only seven fundamental data types in JavaScript, and six of those are the primitive data types:
+JavaScript has only seven fundamental data types, with six of them being primitive data types:
 - string
 - number
 - boolean